alitaqiEngOx/phase-rotate-ms/README.md

 The options include ```--name [NAME]``` to specify the name of the output directory, and ```--rm``` to enable overwriting the output directory in case it already exists.

 The output directory will be generated in the same directory as your input MeasurementSet, in a sub-directory whose name matches the value you assign to ```--name```.

+Linux OS and Python 3.9 are recommended.
+Set up a conda environment to avoid potential inconsistencies with other software you might have installed.